Kelchner History, Family Crest & Coats of Arms

 The surname Kelchner was first found in Lincolnshire "on the estate of Kelke, [which] was owned by a family so designated from it. " Great Kelk and Little Kelk are found in the East Riding of Yorkshire and date back to the Domesday Book of 1086 where they were collectively known as Chelche.
 Hence, conjecturally, the surname is descended from the tenant of the lands of Barnaby le Wold, held by Earl Hugh Lupus, Earl of Chester who was recorded in the Domesday Book.

-Important Dates for the Kelchner family
+Early History of the Kelchner family

 This web page shows only a small excerpt of our Kelchner research.
 Another 156 words (11 lines of text) covering the years 1603, 1510, 1600 and 1190 are included under the topic Early Kelchner History in all our PDF Extended History products and printed products wherever possible.